 Please avoid requesting authoring devices from the Secretariat.
-All logistical arrangements for your participation as a reporter must be finalised before the start of the MUN on Day 1.
+All logistical arrangements for your participation as a reporter must be finalised before the start of the MUN on Day 0.
 If you participate in official or unofficial interactions to obtain aid in transporting an authoring device during the conference, you will be disqualified from the competition.

-- 2. A working internet connection.
-It is critical to have a working internet connection.
-We expect you to keep your internet connection active.
-However, if a circumstance develops that requires immediate access to WiFi connectivity, you may contact the Organising Team for assistance. - 3.
+- A working internet connection is critical.
+We expect you to keep your connection active.
+However, if a circumstance develops that requires immediate access to WiFi connectivity, you may contact the Organizing Team for assistance. - 3.
 A Google account.
 Ascertain that you have a Google-configured email address and a working knowledge of how to change files, folders, links, and the like on your Google account.
 The procedure is straightforward.
 If you run into any problems, you can always look these things up on Google.